 Businesses:

-- If you are not eligible or unable to apply for a payment plan, you may still be able to pay in installments.
+However, if you do not qualify or cannot apply online, you may still be able to pay in installments.
 Individuals should fill out Form 9465 or call the IRS.
 For more details, check the official website.

 Remember: Providing an IRS payment plan agreement does not relieve you of paying interest and penalties.
 You must still pay them until your balance is closed.
 The main goal of a payment plan is to collect tax debt periodically.